Sciatica Nerve Pain in Downtown Brooklyn & Lower Manhattan

 With years of treating different pains, feel free to visit us for any type of nerve pain you are going through.
-There are several nerve pains that happen in the body, causes of these pains are unknown to the individual experiencing it.
-As people we go through a series of daily actions and some of these actions result in unwanted pain.
-Many times we are unaware of the root cause until a doctor can diagnose it and provide treatment.
+There are several nerve pains that happen in the body, the causes of these pains are unknown to the individual experiencing them.
+As people, we go through a series of daily actions and some of these actions result in unwanted pain.
+Many times we are unaware of the root cause until an experienced pain doctor can diagnose it and provide treatment.
 Sciatica nerve pain is one of such pains.

 FAQ: Sciatica Nerve Pain

 What is Sciatica?

 Sciatica is pain that comes from the sciatic nerve, which is a large nerve which branches out from the lower back and travels through your hips, buttocks, and down each leg.
 Because the sciatic nerve covers such a long distance in the body, there are many different aches and pains that can be related to it and they’re all called sciatica.
 There can also be several different causes of sciatic pain which opens the door for a variety of treatment options.
 This means you are likely to have a successful outcome when you visit one of our Downtown Pain Offices for sciatica treatment.